visargsoneji/sample-broker/README.md

 ```
 This will internally hit the `GET` `/v2/service_instances/:instance_id`
 ### Binding
-- To create a binding for your service instance using:
+- To create a binding for your service instance, use:
 ```
 kubectl apply -f binding.yml
 ```